Table of contents

 How stealthy do you want the van to be?

 Cars, minivans, and cargo vans are the stealthiest.. followed closely by vans like the one I have that look a little more camp-y, and ones with pop tops are nice if you want a high top but only at certain times need it up.
 Sprinters, Transits and cargo high tops are slightly less stealthy I suppose but still look like work vehicles.
-VW buses (and things alike), school buses, rv's, and campers are of course gonna be the least stealthy but maybe stealth isn't something you need if you're gonna be camping mostly.
-'Stealth' is important for urban camping and staying overnight in parking lots because you don't want people to see it and think someone is sleeping inside it.
-But another thing to keep in mind is that if you have a fan in the roof, non-flexible solar panels, surf board, bike rack, all those make it less stealthy so if one or more of those is a must, then finding the stealthiest van isn't gonna be of the utmost importance.
+VW buses (and things alike), school buses, rv's, and campers are of course gonna be the least stealthy but maybe stealth isn't something you need if you're gonna be camping mostly or staying in Walmart parking lots where there’s tons of other people overnight, cameras, and lights.
+'Stealth' is important for urban camping/staying in neighborhoods because you don't want people to see it and think someone is sleeping inside it.
+But another thing to keep in mind is that if you have a fan in the roof, non-flexible solar panels, surf board or roof box up top, bike rack, all those make it less stealthy so if one or more of those is a must, then finding the stealthiest van isn't gonna be of the utmost importance.
+I have 3 of those and I can tell you my van is not at all gonna pass as someone not sleeping in it.

 How many miles is too many for you?